hestiacp/hestiacp/docs/docs/introduction/getting-started.md

 ## What’s next?

 By now, you should have a Hestia installation on your server.
-You are be ready to add new users, so that you (or they) can add new websites on your server.
+You are ready to add new users, so that you (or they) can add new websites on your server.

 To access your control panel, navigate to `https://host.domain.tld:8083` or `http://your.public.ip.address:8083`